 SMART Recovery reaches out to all levels of society.
 Its meetings are happening in jails, inpatient mental health units, homeless shelters, and other places that receive individuals recovering from various addictions.
 The network aims at helping people wherever and whenever they can.

-Statistics show 21 Million Americans have at least one addiction to a substance.
+Statistics show that 19.7 Million Americans had at least one addiction to a substance in 2017.
 It can be prescribed medications, illicit substances, or food.
-These things can have devastating effects if taken beyond their recommended limits or taken at all, in the case of the illegal substances.
+These things can have devastating effects if taken beyond their recommended limits or taken at all, in the case of illegal substances.

-Raising awareness reduces cases of stigmatization and equip everyone with the necessary knowledge for helping people recovering from addiction.
-People learn effective methods of helping others and what they should not do while trying to help.
+Raising awareness reduces cases of stigmatization and equips everyone with the necessary knowledge to help people recover from addiction.
+In addition, people learn effective methods of helping others and what they should not do while trying to help.

 Substances that People Develop an Addiction to